jina-ai/finetuner/docs/basics/datasets/session-dataset.md

 A `SessionDataset` works with {class}`~fintuner.tuner.dataset.SessionSampler`.

-Here the batches are simply constructed by putting together enough root documents and their matches (we call this a *session*) to fill the batch according to `batch_size` parameter.
-An example of a batch of size `batch_size=8` made of two sessions is show on the image below. `0` denotes the root document.
+Here the batches are simply constructed by putting together enough root documents and their matches (we call this a *session*) to fill the batch according to the `batch_size` parameter.
+An example of a batch of size `batch_size=8` made of two sessions is shown on the image below. `0` denotes the root document.

 ```{figure} ../session-dataset.png
 :align: center